auth0/docs/articles/hosted-pages/login/auth0js.md

 ---
 # Using Auth0.js in the Hosted Login Page

-Within the Hosted Login page, you can use the the [Auth0.js SDK](/libraries/auth0js), instead of [Lock](/libraries/lock), to perform authentication using a custom UI (you can also use Auth0.js in addition to Lock, for authentication or user management tasks).
+Within the login page, you can use the the [Auth0.js SDK](/libraries/auth0js), instead of [Lock](/libraries/lock), to perform authentication using a custom UI.

 ## Auth0.js Template for the Login Page